glessard/swift-atomics/README.md

 # swift-atomics
 Some atomic functions from Clang in Swift

 The atomic functions available in `/usr/include/libkern/OSAtomic.h` are quite limiting in Swift, due to the type system.
 Furthermore, some simple things such as a synchronized load or a synchronized store are not immediately available.
+On top of that, they have now been deprecated.

 Clang, on the other hand, has an implementation of the C11 atomic functions built-in.